 Carbon monoxide is produced when wood, coal, or gas are burned, and if fireplace vents and exhausts aren't cleaned regularly or properly, carbon monoxide levels increase and become toxic to your home.

 Did you know?
 Every year, roughly 20,000 children are sent to emergency rooms due to carbon monoxide poisoning.

 Any home with a fireplace should invest in a carbon monoxide detector and make sure they are working properly.
 This will keep you and your child from inhaling carbon monoxide from the fireplace.

-Keep the tools out of your children's reach.
+Keep fireplace accessories and tools out of your children's reach.
 It’s best to store them in a nearby cupboard or on the mantle where they can't easily reach.
-Those tools can be sharp, covered with soot and ash, you don't want any of that to end up in your baby's hands and mouth.
+Those tools can be sharp, and covered with soot and ash, you don't want any of that to end up in your baby's hands and mouth.